 The Scottish Premiership TV and streaming rights in the United States were handled by the MP & Silva agency, who then sold the rights to FOX Sports.
 However, that contract expired at the end of last season, which leaves Scotland’s top-flight league without a broadcaster stateside for the new season.

 World Soccer Talk understands that the TV rights are under negotiation for the upcoming season, so if soccer fans would like to see the Scottish Premiership return to US airwaves, we encourage you to let your voice be heard by contacting FOX Sports.
-Let [email protected] at FOX Sports know that you’d like to see the Scottish Premiership return to the FOX Sports airwaves.

 The main reason why TV broadcasters in the United States are reluctant is because the majority of clubs in the league have now set up streaming packages on their websites to cater to supporters outside the UK and Ireland.
 For example, Rangers TV is charging $299 for access to every match during the season in addition to exclusive interviews and behind-the-scenes programming.
 Celtic TV, as a comparison, is charging $196 for their similar service.